Test for the Origin of Solar Mass Black Holes

-In principle, the expected observable mass distribution of transmuted solar-mass BHs could be altered from that of NSs by the NS mass-dependence of the DM capture rate or the GW detection sensitivity.
-From Eq.~\eqref{eq:pbhcap} and Eq.~\eqref{eq:pdmcap} it can be seen that the DM capture rate does not have a strong dependence on NS mass and radius variation within the range of interest, being altered by a factor of few.
+In principle, the expected observable mass distribution of transmuted solar-mass BHs could be altered from that of NSs by the NS mass dependence of the DM capture rate or the GW detection sensitivity.
+From Eq.~\eqref{eq:pbhcap} and Eq.~\eqref{eq:pdmcap} it can be seen that the DM capture rate does not have a strong dependence on NS mass and radius variation in the range of interest, being altered by a factor of few\footnote{NS implosion details, such as asymmetry during PBH NS evolution \cite{Genolini:2020ejw}, could also potentially play a role on the transmuted BH mass distribution.
+However, since we do not expect significant mass emission during implosion compared to the total NS mass, such effects are not expected to drastically alter our conclusions.}.
 For GWs from a binary merger, assuming a detection signal-to-noise ratio of 8, the inspiral signal horizon distance is given by~\cite{LIGO:2012aa}

 where $\mathcal{M} = [q/(1+q)^2]^{3/5} M$ is the chirp mass for a binary of total mass $M = m_1 + m_2$ and mass ratio $q = m_1/m_2$, $f$ is the GW frequency, $S_n(f)$ is the power spectral density denoting mean noise fluctuations at a given frequency.
 The upper limit on the frequency is set by the innermost circular orbit $f_{\rm ISCO} = 1/6\sqrt{6 \pi} G M$, while the lower is set by the detector threshold.
 Consequently, the GW detection sensitivity is not strongly affected by variation in NS mass.
 Hence, the mass distribution of transmuted solar-mass BHs is expected to track NS mass distribution without significant deviations.